HURT YOU? BITE YOU?

 EXP: You are likely to feel angry, confused, or powerless – when needing to get their cooperation or trying to be heard.
 But since you can’t have an honest, direct conversation with a P-A person, nothing ever gets resolved.

 AND if you continually, compulsively surround yourself with P-As, review your own Fear of Intimacy, because P-As keep everyone at bay.
-They are not able to be intimate – without Recovery – being cut off from parts of themselves & functioning from the False Self.
+They function from the False Self, preventing emotionally intimacy – without Recovery.

 If we stay around them for too long we’re guaranteed to feel abandoned – because we are.